dart-lang/site-www/src/tools/pub/dependencies.md

 ---
-layout: default
-permalink: /tools/pub/dependencies
-title: "Package dependencies"
+title: Package dependencies
-description: "Add other packages to your app.
-Specify package locations, version constraints, and more."
+description: Add other packages to your app.
+Specify package locations, version constraints, and more.
 ---

 Dependencies are one of [pub](/tools/pub)'s core concepts.